yesmarket/ci_sca_pt/README.md

+# Overview

+This repo is POC for Dockerfile build integration to a) SonarQube/Cloud, and b) WhiteSource.

+SonarQube/Cloud is a static analysis tool used to detect; a) bugs, b) vulnerabilities, and c) code smells.
+It also checks for code duplications as well as unit test code coverage.

+WhiteSource is used to detect and alert on CVEs in open source packages, as well as potential licencing issues.

+# Instructions

-Firstly pull down the Galaxy.Template submodule - `git submodule update --init --recursive`.
+Firstly pull down the Galaxy.Template submodule and then run `git submodule update --init --recursive`.

-If you don't have SonarCloud, you can run SonarQube locally as follows (*note; need to create a network, so that sonar scanner can talk to SonarQube during build*):
+If you don't have SonarCloud, you can run SonarQube locally (requires docker) as follows (*note; need to create a docker network, so that sonar scanner can talk to SonarQube during build*):
 ```
 docker network create -d bridge sonar
 docker run -p 9000:9000 --name=sonarqube --network=sonar sonarqube
 ```

-You should be able to access SonarQube at [http://localhost:9000](http://localhost:9000), or http://sonarqube:9000 for other containers on the 'sonar' docker network.
+You should be able to access SonarQube at [http://localhost:9000](http://localhost:9000), or http://sonarqube:9000 for containers on the same 'sonar' docker network.

 Alternatively, if you want to use [SonarCloud](http://sonarcloud.io), you'll need to update `SonarQube.Analysis.xml` appropriately as well as add a `/d:sonar.login="enter-key-here"` argument to `dotnet-sonarscanner begin` in the Dockerfile.